How Much is My Car Accident Claim Worth?

 8. Home health care

 In addition, some people might still be undergoing treatment long after an insurance claim is resolved.
-This means that you have to consider your future medical expenses, as well.
+This means you also have to consider your future medical expenses.
 But how do you prove bills that you have not received yet?

 Your car accident lawyer can consult with experts who can advise on the medical treatment you will likely require and the associated costs of that treatment.